Our final news roundup and information overload hour.

 What an amazing answer.

-What a dis what a disrespectful move that is.
+What a disrespectful move that is.

-Like you live in America and you're disrespecting this country, right?
+Like, you live in America and you're disrespecting this country, right?

 It just breaks my heart, man.

-But I just hope that you know peace we can bring peace again.
+But I just hope that, you know, peace, we can bring peace again.

 Let's go back to your personal story.